hexops/vecty/example/README.md

 # Building examples

-Vecty fully supports all three major Go <-> Web compilers thanks to its minimal dependencies:
+Vecty fully supports two major Go <-> Web compilers thanks to its minimal dependencies:

 - Go 1.12+ WebAssembly support
 - [GopherJS](https://github.com/gopherjs/gopherjs) (Go to JavaScript transpiler)
-- [TinyGo](https://github.com/tinygo-org/tinygo) WebAssembly support (produces tiny binaries, but with tradeoffs)

 If you are just getting started, we suggest using the Go 1.12+ WebAssembly support.

 ## Go 1.12+ WebAssembly support